 How would using a priority based framework create improvements in the year ahead?
 What would that look like?
 Get as specific as possible – again.

-How about taking the time now for making the end of year a perfect time to plan, prepare and strategize for the launch of 2018 as the best year yet!
+Now is the perfect time to review this year to better plan, prepare and strategize for the launch of 2019 as the best year yet!

-“You can mark time or invest time to make it count.”
-Didi Barbour
+“You can mark time or invest time making it count where it counts most.” dlb